Fans react to the Razorbacks heading to the Liberty Bowl

 FAYETTEVILLE, Ark.
 (KNWA/KFTA) — The Razorbacks head to the bowl for the third consecutive year in a row under Razorback Head Coach Sam Pittman.

-All season long Razorback fans have made it their mission to support the Hogs through thick and thin, and after this season I would say they have done a job well done.
+All season long Razorback fans have made it their mission to support the Hogs through thick and thin.

 Blake Hannekn a freshman at the University of Arkansas says cheering for the Hogs is contagious.